Ulster Bank – business banking analysis and reviews

 Variable Rate Loan

 Borrow any sum above £1,000 with no upper limit, with repayments based on the Ulster Bank base rate of interest.
+Repayment terms from 3 months up to 25 years.
 Repayment holidays are available, and there will be no early exit fees if you need to settle your balance early.

 Green Loans

-Borrow from £25,001 at a fixed or variable interest rate to invest in ecologically friendly, sustainable business practices.
+Borrow from £25,001 up to £10m at a fixed or variable interest rate to invest in ecologically friendly, sustainable business practices.

 Asset Finance